About Susan D. Matley

 *A late-model Baby Boomer

-*An enthusiastic portrayer of Matilda Sager Delaney, survivor of the Whitman Massacre (November 29, 1847), through the Living History Program at Fort Walla Walla Museum
+*An enthusiastic portrayer of Matilda Sager Delaney, survivor of the Whitman Massacre (November 29, 1847), and Nellie Gilliam Day (1854-1940), Educator and Journalist, through the Fort Walla Walla Museum Living History Program